ebarredo84/DEVNET_PREP_SW/README.md

 I implemented this sofware with a MCV (model-controller view) pattern.
 I separeted the software in the following way:

-view:
+VIEW:

-enauto/enauto_gui_dnac_menus_ebo: has only DNA MENUS enauto/enauto_gui_iosxe_menus_ebo: has only IOS XE MENUS enauto/enauto_gui_meraki_menus_ebo: has only MERAKI MENUS enauto/enauto_gui_sdwan_menus_ebo: has only SDWAN MENUS enauto/enauto_gui_class_ebo: has the window and the methods which interact with the menus and requests (controller part).
+1) enauto/enauto_gui_dnac_menus_ebo.
+Has only DNA MENUS
+2) enauto/enauto_gui_iosxe_menus_ebo.
+Has only IOS XE MENUS
+3) enauto/enauto_gui_meraki_menus_ebo.
+Has only MERAKI MENUS
+4) enauto/enauto_gui_sdwan_menus_ebo.
+Has only SDWAN MENUS
+5) enauto/enauto_gui_class_ebo.
+Has the window and the methods which interact with the menus and requests (controller part).
-devnet_gui_functions_ebo: has a secundary window that is used to ask for parameters and also has PRINTS functions that are used to display the requests.
+6) devnet_gui_functions_ebo.
+Has a secundary window that is used to ask for parameters and also has PRINTS functions that are used to display the requests.

-controller:
+CONTROLLER:

-enauto/enauto_functions_dnac_ebo: has all the request for dna center enauto/enauto_functions_iosxe_ebo: has all the request for IOS XE enauto/enauto_functions_meraki_ebo: has all the request for meraki enauto/enauto_functions_sdwan_ebo: has all the request for SDWAN enauto/enauto_functions_interface_ebo: has the "interface" between controller and model part.
+1) enauto/enauto_functions_dnac_ebo: has all the request for dna center
+2) enauto/enauto_functions_iosxe_ebo: has all the request for IOS XE
+3) enauto/enauto_functions_meraki_ebo: has all the request for meraki
+4) enauto/enauto_functions_sdwan_ebo: has all the request for SDWAN
+5) enauto/enauto_functions_interface_ebo: has the "interface" between controller and model part.
 All the credentials are here.

-model:
+MODEL:

-devnet_model_functions_ebo: has ncclient and requests python functions that are used for all the software.
+1) devnet_model_functions_ebo: has ncclient and requests python functions that are used for all the software.

 I made it this way in order to be easy to add a new function for each sandbox.
 For example, if you want to add the option to create a vlan in IOS XE you have to:
 1) add that option in IOS XE MENU (in enauto/enauto_gui_iosxe_menus_ebo)